 Although the private sector is fundamentally made up of competitive businesses and organisations working for profit, there are many professions that work within these.

 Perhaps you want to retrain for a career in healthcare – such as nursing, dietetics or midwifery, for example.
-Although these are often government funded training programs, there is ample opportunity to start a career in the private sector.
+Although these are often government funded training programs, there is ample opportunity to start a career in the private sector once you have obtained a sufficient amount of experience working in public healthcare.

 There are also careers such as accounting, banking and law to consider.
 There are many training courses available, both full and part-time, to prepare you for a career in a specialised company if that’s where you feel you wish to be.